synadia-io/testing.java/README.md

 * Each round (Steps 1-4) counts as 1 in the log.
 * 6 individual full threads each ran the process.
 * Failure at any step is logged, but ignored, meaning for instance if it fails at step 3, the consumer is not removed.
 * The process pauses if there are 11,000 or more consumers.
+This is considered _Full_.
 It then waits until the Consume process removed consumers and would resume once there were 6,500 or fewer consumers.
+* The process sleeps if it's _Full_ of consumers.
+* The process does not jitter until it reaches the cutoff / full state once.
+This helps load the system on startup.
+* The process jitters after a success.
+It sleeps after a failure.
 * [Produce Source Code](src/main/java/io/synadia/workloads/ConsumerInfoSim.java#L218)

 #### Client Instance 2